Din-BL/Manifests/README.md

 ## Overview

 This Helm chart defines the Kubernetes infrastructure for the Demo Application.
 It establishes a deployment with rolling updates, autoscaling capabilities, internal service routing, and secure external access.
+The chart integrates with ArgoCD for automatic deployment and continuous delivery operations.

 ## Architecture Components